siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 As seen before, MariaDB can be administered completely via the command line.
 If you know the syntax, which requires profound knowledge, you will quickly get the desired result this way.

-We use the progrann `phpMyAdmin`, which is more suitable for less experienced users, and enter:
+We use the programm `phpMyAdmin`, which is more suitable for less experienced users, and enter:
 http://localhost/phpmyadmin/
 into the browser address bar.
 If we have already gone through the configuration according to the manual page [LAMP - Apache](0521-lamp-apache_en.md#apache-einrichten), the call is:
 https://server1.org/phpmyadmin/